Passage to Nirvana

 Passage to Nirvana, A Survivor's Zen Voyage: Reflections on Loss, Discovery, Healing & Hope is a memoir by Lee Carlson written over a period from 2005 to 2010, while he and his fiancée Meg were passengers on board a 60-foot sailboat named Nirvana.
-This was Carlson's first book, although he had a long career as a writer, working as a journalist, magazine editor, freelance writer, and later in advertising and marketing copywriting.
 The memoir focuses on Carlson's recovery from a traumatic brain injury and the death of his mother from a similar injury.
-It also explores themes such as Zen Buddhism, sailing, divorce, children, family, and poetry.
-The book ultimately addresses finding peace and happiness after traumatic life events and discovering the joy in living.

 Plot summary

 Passage to Nirvana begins with Lee Carlson's accident when he is hit by a car outside a car wash.
 He sustains a traumatic brain injury, including a fractured skull and bleeding inside the brain, resulting in a light coma.
 The narrative follows his brief hospitalization, a year-long rehabilitation in Florida, and his return to the North Fork of Long Island, where he attempts to rebuild his life.
 During this period, Carlson faces multiple challenges: his wife has left him with their children, his business has collapsed, and he is without a home.

-"I'm a believer in storytelling, I think the human mind has always learned from storytelling — from Grendel to Aesop's Fables to the Arabian Nights.
-Storytelling helps us organize our world.